 Statewide Plans Supporting Improvements for Pedestrians & Bicyclists

-Nearly One-Quarter of all states have never completed a bicycle or pedestrian statewide plan.
-Since 2006, states have adopted 26 statewide bicycle and/or pedestrian plans, including 11 states that adopted such a plan for the first time.
+Since 2006, 36 state bicycle and/or pedestrian plans have been adopted, including 17 states that adopted such a plan for the first time.

 Complete Streets Actions